bridgecrew-perf4/terraform-ipsec/README.md

   - In files `.tf`, `.tfvars`, `.auto.tfvars`
   - On the commandline using `-var`
     - `terraform plan -var "fortigate_ip_or_fqdn=192.168.20.99"`
-  - On the commandline referenceing a variables files `-varf-file`
+  - On the commandline referenceing a variables files `-var-file`
-    - `terraform plan -var-file ../my_vars.tf`
+    - `terraform plan -var-file my_vars.cfg`

 3. Run `terraform apply`